An Exact Cutting Plane Algorithm to Solve the Selective Graph Coloring Problem in Perfect Graphs: Introduction

 The rest of this article is organized as follows.
-In Section \ref{prelim}, we provide some preliminary graph-theoretic definitions and information that relate to perfect graphs and {\sc Sel-Col}. {\cemph We give an integer programming formulation and describe our cutting plane algorithm in Section \ref{sec:cuttingplane}, and follow it with the review of two existing methods that we employ within our solution framework in Section \ref{sec:submethods}.
+In Section \ref{prelim}, we provide some preliminary graph-theoretic definitions and information that relate to perfect graphs and {\sc Sel-Col}.
+We give an integer programming formulation and describe our cutting plane algorithm in Section \ref{sec:cuttingplane}, and follow it with the review of two existing methods that we employ within our solution framework in Section \ref{sec:submethods}.
 In Section \ref{section:pggen}, we introduce our random perfect graph generation method.
-In Section \ref{section:compstudy}, we report the computational results of our cutting plane approach in comparison to those of the integer programming formulation and a state-of-the-art algorithm by \cite{furini2017exact}, and then present an extension of our approach to general graphs in Section \ref{sec:generalgr}.
-Finally, we conclude our study in Section \ref{section:conclusion} with a brief summary and possible future research directions. }
+In Section \ref{section:compstudy}, we report the computational results of our cutting plane approach in comparison to those of the integer programming formulation and a state-of-the-art algorithm by \cite{furini2017exact}.
+Finally, we conclude our study in Section \ref{section:conclusion} with a brief summary and possible future research directions.